Anish1337/trade_sim/README.md

 # tradeSim
-A high-performance C++(20) backtesting engine for simulating and evaluating trading strategies
+A high-performance C++(20) backtesting engine for simulating and evaluating trading strategies.

 ## Setup
 ## Usage